Organizations and Community Ministries

 Iron Tree Blooming

-Iron Tree Blooming is Elon’s meditation society.
-Our practice is based on the Rinzai Zen tradition and open to students, faculty, and staff from all backgrounds who want to learn about and practice meditation in community with others.
-No prior experience with meditation is necessary. 🏳️🌈Iron Tree Blooming is a fully inclusive, LGBTQIA-affirming community.
+Iron Tree Blooming is a meditation group based in Rinzai Zen philosophy and the Zazen tradition.
+This organization is open to students, faculty, and staff from all backgrounds who want to learn about and practice meditation in community with others.
+No prior experience with meditation is necessary; if you are looking to de-stress or learn more about Zen, this organization is for you. 🏳️🌈Iron Tree Blooming is a fully inclusive, LGBTQIA-affirming community.

 LEAF is a welcoming and inclusive Christian community open to all Elon students.
-We gather as a community weekly for Christian worship, meeting every Sunday in the Sacred Space of the Numen Lumen Pavilion at 4:30pm, with a separate, homemade dinner at 5:30pm in the McBride Gathering Space.
+We gather as a community weekly for Christian worship, meeting every Sunday at 4:30pm, with a separate, homemade dinner at 5:30pm.
+Attendance of worship is not required in order to attend dinner.
 In addition, we also meet for coffee and conversation (Tuesdays, 4-6 pm, Irazu).
 LEAF lives out our welcoming values and invites people to join us for events or dinner without expectations of joining us for worship.
 LEAF began in 2007 as “Lutherans, Episcopalians, and Friends,” and LEAF today includes Christians and others from various denominations and non-denominations.
 Our doors and hearts are always open and all are welcome regardless of previous or current religious beliefs. 🏳️🌈LEAF is a fully inclusive, LGBTQIA-affirming community.

 - Campus Minister: Julie Tonnesen